humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

-	This last icon of all toolbars is the toolbar cycling button.
-	Click on this button to navigate to the next toolbar menu.
+	<span class="summary-icon">Go to next toolbar.</span>

-	To go to a specific toolbar, type the number for that toolbar before using the next-toolbar shortcut, such as <span class="keypress">3+alt-n</span> to go to the third toolbar (currently the buffer loading toolbar, which is described below).
+	To go to a specific toolbar directly, type the number for that toolbar before using the next-toolbar shortcut.

+	For example <span class="keypress">3+alt-n</span> takes you
+	to the third toolbar (the buffer loading toolbar, described below).

 </td>